Skip to main content

 How to Access the CS Enclave

-Computer Science faculty and members of their research groups can apply for access to the CS Enclave by filling out the Quest Join an Allocation Form and entering b1218 as the allocation name.
+Computer Science faculty and members of their research groups can request access to the CS Enclave by contacting Bryan Pardo and requesting that they be added to the b1218 resources.

 Compute and Storage Resources